openintegrationhub/openintegrationhub/services/data-hub/README.md

     - minLength: optional; only awards the score if the value has at least this length
     - maxLength: optional; only awards the score if the value has no more than this length

-Result: The awarded score will be saved as part of the object's `meta` key.
-The total sum of the awarded scores is stored as `meta.score`, and a representation normalized to a range between 0 and 1 will be stored as `meta.normalizedScore`
+Result: The awarded score will be saved as part of the object's `enrichtmentResults` key.
+The total sum of the awarded scores is stored as `enrichtmentResults.score`, and a representation normalized to a range between 0 and 1 will be stored as `enrichtmentResults.normalizedScore`

 #### Tagging